nervana21/bitcoin-rpc-codegen/README.md

 - `node/` — Regtest node management and test client support
 - `pipeline/` — Orchestrates parsing → schema → generation

 All components are modular and reusable.
-You can build overlays, new language targets, or devtools by composing with this core.
+You can build overlays, language targets, or devtools by composing with this core.

 ## Quick Start

-> **⚠️ Heads up:** This repository contains the **code generator** itself, not the runtime client you import into your projects.
-To use the generated RPC client in your project, grab the published crate below.
+> **⚠️ Note:** This repository is the code generator.
+The runtime client is published separately.

 ### Installing the Client Library

-The client is published as `bitcoin-rpc-midas`.
-To add it:
+Install the generated RPC client as `bitcoin-rpc-midas`:

 ```bash
 cargo add bitcoin-rpc-midas
 ```

-Or manually add to your `Cargo.toml`:
+Or manually:

 ```toml
 [dependencies]
 bitcoin-rpc-midas = "0.1.1"
 anyhow = "1.0"
 bitcoin = "0.32.0"
 serde_json = "1.0"